VinitKumar01/2025-Daily-Code-Logs/README.md

 2-10-2025 || Implemented database boilerplate and schema for the web scraper in go.

 3-10-2025 || Implemented the authentication middleware, feeds, feedfollows etc. for the web scraper in go project.

+4-10-2025 || Implemented the rss feed scraper logic to the web scraper in go project.